structurizr/export/src/main/java/com/structurizr/export/plantuml/README.md

 - Components
 - Dynamic (collaboration diagram only)

-There are a number of properties that can be set to customise the exports, as follows:
+There are a number of properties that can be set to customise the exports.
+The following properties can either be set on individual views, or on the view set to apply to all views:

 - `plantuml.title`: `true` (default) to include diagram titles, `false` to exclude diagram titles.
 - `plantuml.includes`: a comma separated list of file names that should be included (via `!include`) in the diagram definition.